jake-the-dev/A-Pets-Life/README.md

 Redux is easier to understand and use with React Hooks now a thing.
 Redux creates a lot more files and folders but that's a small price when trying to understand state.
+A thunk is a function that wraps an expression to delay its evaluation. (allows async await) Redux Workflow: First we fill in the form, once filled in, we dispatch an action (signin) passing the formData and History, the action calls the post request api for some { data }, then dispatch an AUTH action.
-A thunk is a function that wraps an expression to delay its evaluation. (allows async await) Action creators create objects → objects are dispatched to the store → the store invokes reducers → reducers generate new state → listeners are notified of state updates.
+Action creators create objects → objects are dispatched to the store → the store invokes reducers → reducers generate new state → listeners are notified of state updates.
 Creating CONSTANTS for strings as strings don't trigger error logs. ie Actions and reducers.
 Dynamic Titles with ternary operators inside JSX: {currentId ?
 "Edit" : "Create"} a Memory Using ternary operators to create 2 components in 1 field.
+Optional Chaining with ?. operator.
+Using the Chrome Application tab to monitor Local Storage Token
 </details>

 <details><summary>Understanding Folder Structure</summary>